mohitt10/mini-project/README.md

 ### 2. 🔤 Wordle Clone

-A browser-based Wordle clone where you guess a 5-letter word in six attempts. uses dictionary api for random word selection and word validation.
+A browser-based Wordle clone where you guess a 5-letter word in six attempts.
+Uses dictionary api for random word selection and word validation.

 - ✅ Random word selection
 - ✅ Keyboard interaction